TrueBat/TrueBat/README.md

 - 👋 Hi, I’m @TrueBat
 - 👀 I’m interested in... anything that has code in it
-- 🌱 I’m currently learning... web development
+- 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate on... idk...
 - 📫 How to reach me... discord TrueBat#8374